-Almost every universal remote uses IR, or, infrared.
-It’s the same signal used by single-device remotes.
+Pretty much every universal remote uses infrared, or, IR.
+Which is the same signal used by manufacturer remotes.

 Cheap vs expensive

-If you’re looking to buy an inexpensive universal remote, such as the (only available in the UK), you’ll use a pattern of button pushes to program the remote, locating the correct set of instructions for your equipment.
-Manufacturers like Sony and Panasonic have only used a few different patterns of instructions over the last decade or so for most of their TVs.
-You can just cycle through them until you find the set of commands that turns the TV in question off and on.
+If you’re considering shopping for a cheap universal remote, such as the One For All Essence (only available in the UK), you’ll use a pattern of button presses to program the remote, selecting the right set of instructions for your hardware.
+Manufacturers like Panasonic and Sony have only used a couple different patterns of instructions over the last decade or so for most of their TVs.
+You can just cycle through them until you find the set of instructions that lets you operate the TV in question.

-Mid-tier universal remotes boast large databases and companion apps that let you simply pick the equipment you have on your mobile device.
-It’s faster, easier and less of a hassle to add new devices, should your entertainment setup change.
+Many mid-tier universal remotes boast companion apps and large databases that let you just select the TV or receiver you have on your mobile device.
+It’s quicker, easier and less of a hassle to add new devices, in case your AV setup ever changes.

-Obviously, the more money you spend, the more devices a universal remote will be able to support.
-Logitech’s has support for up to 15 devices with just the one remote, while low-end models, like the One for All Simple, only support one.
-Again, we’re getting back to the essential use-case question: are you replacing a lost remote or looking to use just one remote instead of a half dozen different ones?
+Generally speaking, the more devices you’re looking for your universal remote to support, the more money you’ll be spending.
+Logitech’s Harmony Elite is compatible with up to 15 devices with just the one remote, while low-end models, like the One for All Simple, only support one.
+Just like most things in the tech world, it just comes down to that classic use-case question: are you replacing a lost remote or do you just want to use just one remote instead of a half dozen unique ones?

-High-end universal remotes will also empower you to set up custom macros, often called activities.
-These ‘activities’ will let you make a single button or touch screen press set off several commands.
+When you start getting to the High end of the spectrum, you’ll start seeing remotes that allow you to set up custom macros, or ‘activities’.
+These ‘activities’ will let you make a single button or touch screen press send off several commands.

 Who makes universal remotes?

-There are two major universal remote control companies, and they’re the ones we’ve listed out thus far.
-Logitech makes all the best top-end remotes, in the shape of its Harmony models, while One for All is the best name for more affordable remotes.
+There are two main players in the universal remote control game, and they’re the ones we’ve listed out thus far.
+Logitech makes all the best high-end remotes, in the shape of its Harmony models, while One for All is the best brand for more inexpensive remotes.

-In the US, you’ll also see a ton of low-price remotes from RCA.
-And if you’re buying for an elderly relative, or want a super-simple remote that only covers the TV basics, the Doro HandleEasy only lets you change channels and volume; it's been around for years, but it's a great lo-fi gadget.
+In the US, you’ll also see a plethora of low-price remote controls from RCA.
+And if you’re buying for an elderly relative, or want a super-simple remote that only covers the TV basics, the Doro HandleEasy only allows you to change volume and channels; it's been around for years, but it's a great lo-fi gadget.